Postal system was different in those days, at least in our little townBy Rob Carrigan, firstname.lastname@example.org

 “House of the Rising Sun Blues,” surfaced in the 1930s in Appalachia.
 Clarence “Tom” Ashley and Gwen Foster recorded it as early as 1934, according to Smithsonian Folkways.
 And Alan Lomax, a curator of the Archive of American Folk Song for the Library of Congress, recorded a version of it in Middesborough, Kentucky, my mom’s hometown, in 1937.
 Lomax reportedly set up recording equipment in mining activist and folk singer Tilman Cadle’s home and ‘miked’ a performance by Georgia Turner, the then, 16-year-old daughter of a local miner.

 As the story goes, the “House of the Rising Sun,” is perhaps a euphemism for a brothel, or a jail house, or a dance hall.
 Not everyone can agree on its meaning, or if it existed at all.

 I personally wonder if it was the Post Office?

 When I was about 11-years-old, my friend and neighbor on one of the other corners of Seventh Street and Hillside, Lynn Leavell, and I, acquired a paper route, delivering the “The Durango Herald.”
-He had the upriver homes.
+He had the upriver homes in Dolores.
 I had down river, determined of course, by the location of the Post Office on Sixth Street.